Andasibe-Mantadia National Park – Travel blog. Everything you need to know, what to expect and where to find Madagascar’s largest lemur, the Indri.

 With V.O.I.M.M.A, a morning of exploring here is well worth it.
 A great place Indri and Chameleons.
 For night walks Parc Mitsinjo has a great reputation.
 And of course you can do as we did, which is the cheaper option of exploring on or just off the main road with/without a guide.

 In summary we would recommend at least 3 full days, but really 4-5 would be ideal.
 As this trip was towards the end of 18months of travel our budget was a little restricted and rushed, as we had time constraints.
-When we come back, which we certainly will do, we would love to at least 5 days to see all of the area in and around Andasibe-Mantadia National Park.
+When we come back, which we certainly will do, we would love to visit for at least 5 days to see all of the area in and around Andasibe-Mantadia National Park.

 Prices as of November 2018